 Why scattered HR information slows teams down

-HR managers today are expected to take on more responsibilities than ever: supporting employees, guiding leadership, and making informed, data-driven decisions.
-Yet one challenge continues to stand in the way: fragmented and hard-to-access information.
-In fact, more than 60% of managers report that they don't have the data they need to do their jobs effectively.
-This is exactly where an HRIS (Human Resources Information System) makes a difference.
+HR managers today are expected to do more than ever: support employees, guide leadership, and make data-driven decisions.
+Yet one major challenge remains: fragmented and hard-to-access information.
+In fact, over 60% of managers say they don't have the data they need to do their jobs effectively.

 What is an HRIS, and what makes it useful for the whole company?